jbhopkins/bioxtasraw/docs/source/tutorial/section2.rst

 #.
 In the User Input panel, tweak the “Backward” value start frames so that the frame
     number, as indicated by the open circle on the plot, aligns with where the singular value first starts to increase quickly, reading the plot left to right (i.e. where it drops back to near the baseline).
-This should be values 380, 324, and 190.
+This should be around 380, 324, and 190.

     *   *Note:* For the Backward EFA plot, SVD is run on just the last two frames, then the last three, and so on, until all frames in the range are included.
 As more frames are